-I currently live in the Chicago, IL area and have my own event planning business, Sholeh Events, LLC, which I’ve owned since 2010.
+I currently live in the Chicago, IL area and have my own event planning business, Sholeh Events, LLC, which I’ve run since 2010.
 I plan weddings, social events, and corporate events.
-Before my daughter was born, I worked as an event planner at several different organizations over a 13 year career – meetings, trade shows, and events of all kinds.
+Before my daughters were born, I worked as an event planner at several different organizations over a 13 year career – meetings, trade shows, and events of all kinds.

 I got married in the summer of 2013 to Shea Munion, if you’re wondering about the last name change (formerly Loehle).

 Our first daughter was born in April 2019, and our second in June 2020.

 I have been blogging continuously since March 2001 and have written about 4,000 posts, many of which were on a previous blog.
 I am an editor and co-founder of Nineteen Months, an international collaborative magazine based on Baha’i principles.

 I started writing poetry “seriously” (albeit slightly angsty and amusing) sometime in high school.
 The scrapbook in which these early attempts were scribbled has yet to be uncovered from the dusty box in which it is buried.
 This is perhaps best.
 I took photos with a Samsung Digimax i6 from December 2006-July 2009, a Canon Rebel XS from August 2009-August 2017, and now use a Sony A3000 mirrorless DSLR.